 Disclaimer / Clarification/ Refutation of Allegations

-Every few years, either during elections or when I advocate a cause that goes against some vested interests and steps on some toes, I get attacked.
-Usually, these consist of recycled allegations which have been refuted before.
-Nevertheless, online trolls apart, there are many decent people who may not be aware of earlier refutations and thus legitimatelyhave questions.
-I’ve decided to summarise the clarifications/refutations and put them up here on my website, to which all genuine questioners can be referred.
+Every few years, either during elections or when I advocate a cause that goes against some vested interests and steps on some toes, I get attacked (eg. when I successfully pushed for doing away with subsidies for the Parliament Canteen).
+Usually, these consist of recycled allegations that have been refuted many times before.
+Nevertheless, online trolls apart, there are many decent people who may not be aware of earlier refutations and thus legitimately have questions.
+For many years now, I have summarised the clarifications/refutations and put them up here on my website, to which all genuine questioners can be referred.

 “Outstanding Bank Loans”